Table of contents

 • No need to buy or store inventory

-• Easy to test new designs and target niche markets
+• Easier to test new designs and niche markets

 Cons:

-• Lower profit margins compared to bulk orders
+• Lower profit margins than buying in bulk

-• Less control over shipping times and product quality
+• Less control over fulfilment times (though local centres help!)

 Dropshipping

-Dropshipping is a business model where a third party handles inventory and shipping, reducing your upfront costs and saving time.
-It’s beginner-friendly but often involves more competition since many sellers offer the same products.
+Dropshipping is a model where a third party handles the inventory and shipping for you.
+It’s beginner-friendly, but competitive, as many sellers offer the same products.

-If you’re an aspiring fashion designer starting a clothing line, combine dropshipping with POD services like Printful to offer unique designs without managing production.
-Use the time and money saved to build your ecommerce store, run marketing campaigns, and grow your brand.
+You can combine dropshipping with a POD service like Printful to offer unique designs without managing production.
+Use the time and money you save to build your online store, run marketing campaigns, and grow your Canadian brand.

 Pros: